-Rethinking our energy is about saving it, making smart choices about how and when we use it and store it, and supplying our needs with renewable sources.
-It is also positioning ourselves to be open and ready to incorporate new technology when the time is right and finding creative ways to finance it.
-The energy landscape is changing rapidly and we are learning to be nimble and strategic about adopting it.
+Rethinking our energy is about saving it, making smart choices about how and when we use and store it, and supplying our needs with renewable sources.
+It also means positioning ourselves to be open and ready to incorporate new technology when the time is right and finding creative ways to finance it.
+The energy landscape is changing rapidly and we are learning to be nimble and strategic about adapting to it.

 Opportunities for rethinking:

 - As the main campus cogeneration plant and system is aging, there is a time-sensitive need to identify new opportunities for Berkeley to improve the energy delivery system and consider alternative fuel sources for the main campus.
 Studies are underway.

 - The UC system renewable energy programs for electricity and biogas are being realized; Berkeley is thus gaining greater access to affordable carbon-free energy provided.

 - By finding strategic ways to improve existing space use, Berkeley has reduced need for new building over the next decade, thereby increasing options for zero-net energy growth.

 - Berkeley’s compact and urban setting offers ways for the campus to collaborate with the city and region on issues of mutual concern like vehicle electrification networks and community choice electricity procurement programs.